 Do all calories count the same for energy balance?

 For body weight, broadly yes.
 For health, satiety, and composition, no — protein, fiber, and food quality matter a great deal even when calories are equal.
+A 2,000-calorie day built on protein, produce, and whole foods lands very differently than a 2,000-calorie day of ultra-processed food.

 Can I change my “calories out”?